A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Downtown

 There’s every reason for me to love downtown Yangon.
-It’s crowded but rather less hustle regard of its capital.
+It’s crowded but rather less hustle and bustle than its capital.

 I love to walk on this street and look into each balcony.